-The band released their first album, while signed to Earache Records, the selftitled debut The Haunted, in 1998.
-Before this, they had also made their demo, called Demo ‘97, in 1997.
-The album resulted in The Haunted being praised as Newcomer of the Year by several magazines, and the album being called Album of the Year by Terrorizer Magazine.
-The Haunted made a respectable live reputation staging the Swedish metal scene, as well the international scene, touring the UK with Napalm Death.
+The band released their first album, the self-titled debut The Haunted, in 1998, while signed to Earache Records.
+Before this, they had released a demo, called Demo '97, in 1997.
+The debut album resulted in The Haunted being praised as Newcomer of the Year by several magazines, and the album being called Album of the Year by Terrorizer Magazine.

-After the release of this album, Peter Dolving and Adrian Erlandsson both left the band in 1999, the latter joining Cradle of Filth.
+After the release of the debut album, Peter Dolving and Adrian Erlandsson both left the band in 1999, the latter joining Cradle of Filth.

-The Haunted’s fifth studio album, The Dead Eye, was released on October 30, 2006 in Europe and so far has been a huge success, showing a more sinister side to Dolving’s vocals and a more technical, haunting musical display.
+The Haunted's fifth studio album, The Dead Eye, was released on October 30, 2006 in Europe and was a huge success, showing a more sinister side to Dolving's vocals and a more technical, haunting musical display.
 It was released in the USA on October 31, 2006.
-They later toured Europe and toured with Dark Tranquillity, Into Eternity, and Scar Symmetry for the North America Metal For The Masses tour.
-They recently toured Europe for the Cursed Earth tour with bands like Wolf, Municipal Waste, and Lyzanxia and took a break to later return to play in tours and some shows in Russia.
+They later toured with Dark Tranquillity, Into Eternity, and Scar Symmetry for the North America Metal For The Masses tour and they toured Europe for the Cursed Earth tour with bands like Wolf, Municipal Waste, and Lyzanxia.
+The band then took a break to later return to play in tours and some shows in Russia.

 Their sixth studio album, Versus, was released on September 17, 2008, in Sweden, September 19-24 in the rest of Europe, and October 14 in the USA.
-They are supporting Slayer on their August 2010 tour.
-Dolving has recently confirmed the writing of new material as well as a DVD release set for June 8 in North America.
-The band is set to record the new album on October 18.
+The Haunted went on to support Slayer on their August 2010 tour.

 2) The Haunted (Canadian Band)